cheetahlb/experiments/README.md

 Experiments have Makefiles that implement "make test" and sometimes "make plot".
 Each folder contains a README.md file to describe it.

 All tests use NPF to orchestrate experiments.
 Be sure to set the path to NPF in the folder includes/Makefile.include and all dependencies as described below.
 While NPF generates graph automatically, we preferred to make fine-tuned graphs using matplotlib ourselves for some of the figure.
-For some experiments, the data in CSV is provided in this repository, allowing to generate the graphs.
+For all experiments, the data in CSV is provided in this repository, allowing to generate the graphs.

 NPF will download and build all dependencies, excluding Cheetah itself.